BeppeMarnell/Sentiment-Analysis---NLP/README.md

 | 50000             | 0.6500   |
 | 100000            | 0.6275   |

 ## Conclusions

+It is observable from the SVM tests that all accuracy, precision and recall are inversely proportional to the size of the training data.
+The reason behind this could be due to the fact that training data is exclusively done on Twitter comments.
+The more comments are trained, the higher the difference in word vectors with respect the test data.
+This suggests that Reddit comments are very different from the Twitter ones, and therefore these parameter significantly decrease.

+Based on section Multinomial Naive Bayes, accuracy, precision and recall are inversely proportional to the size of the training set.
+Moreover, it can be concluded that the Naive Bayes model performs significantly better than the SVM model.
+This is because Multinomial performs better with short comments.
+It is observable that for both true labels and predicted labels, Reddit is a more negative social media compared to Twitter.
+Therefore it can be concluded that Twitter is the best choice for a social media.

 ## Credits
 * [Twitter sentiment classification using distant supervision](https://www-cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)